pc2/ConvFPGA/README.md

 - `convfpga/convfpga.h` header file
 - `convolution` - an application which links and includes the above two.

-Now, for the real deal, synthesizing the OpenCL Convolution kernels.
+Now onto synthesizing the OpenCL Convolution kernels.
 These can be synthesized to run on software emulation or on hardware as bitstreams.

 - Emulation